 Question: We just experienced a severe tornado and my car was flipped and mangled, while I was driving and had passengers in the car.
 We suffered mild injuries and my car is damaged.
 Am I covered?

-Answer: What a terrifying event; I'm glad you were able to make it out without life-threatening injuries.
-As for your injuries and damaged vehicle, it depends upon what types of car insurance coverages you have as part of your policy if you'll be covered or not.
+Answer: It depends upon what types of car insurance coverages you have as part of your policy if you'll be covered or not.

 Comprehensive insurance covers severe weather damage

 For your vehicle's damages, you must have comprehensive coverage to make a claim.
 Comprehensive insurance covers your vehicle for damages that are the result of severe weather or "acts of nature."
 This includes damage done by wind, hail, hurricanes and, yes, a tornado that picks up your vehicle, flips it and brings it back down mangled.

 Comprehensive is a wise choice to have on a vehicle because it also covers your vehicle for theft, vandalism and striking an animal.

 If you have comprehensive insurance on your vehicle, I recommend making a claim immediately.
 If there was a lot of destruction in your area, then you want to be at the front of the line for an insurance adjuster to start processing your claim.
 Your deductible will be due, even though you were not at fault.

 If your car is severely damaged, then it's likely it will be declared a total loss.
 This means your car insurance company will not repair your vehicle but pay you its actual cash value -- the worth of the vehicle the second before it was damaged by a tornado.

 If you don't have comprehensive coverage, then, unfortunately, you'll have to pay out-of-pocket to repair -- or replace -- your vehicle.